-2.8.4.2 Bottomfish and Seamount Groundfish
+2.7.4.2 Bottomfish and Seamount Groundfish

-No new data relevant to bottomfish or seamount groundfish EFH were collected in 2021.
+No new data relevant to bottomfish or seamount groundfish EFH were collected in 2022, though the previously mentioned uku EFH models were reviewed and endorsed by the Council and its SSC.
 EFH for bottomfish and seamount groundfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, April 19, 1999).
-The levels of information presented in Table 60 have not changed.
+The levels of information presented in Table 72 have not changed.
 To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (PIFSC 2021).
 However, observations from baited cameras in the MHI (limited to 300 m depth) found that Etelis spp. are more abundant at 210-300 m and Pristipomoides spp. are more abundant at 90-270 m depth (Merritt et al. 2011; Misa et al. 2013).
 PIFSC (2021) concluded that evidence suggests that Lethrinidae spp. peak distribution is shallower than Pristipomoides spp., which is shallower than Etelis spp., but there is overlap between these groups.

-Table 60.
-Level of EFH information available for Hawaii bottomfish and seamount groundfish MUS
+Table 72.
+Level of EFH information available for Hawaii bottomfish and seamountgroundfish MUS

-Life History Stage Eggs Larvae Juvenile Adult Aphareus rutilans (red snapper/silvermouth) 0 0 0 1

-Life History Stage Eggs Larvae Juvenile Adult

-Aprion virescens (gray snapper/jobfish) 0 0 1 1

-Epinephelus quernus (sea bass) 0 0 1 1

-Etelis carbunculus (red snapper) 0 0 1 1

-E. coruscans (red snapper) 0 0 1 1

-Pristipomoides filamentosus (pink snapper) 0 0 1 1

-P. sieboldii (pink snapper) 0 0 1 1

-P. zonatus (snapper) 0 0 0 1

-Beryx splendens (alfonsin) 0 1 2 2

-Hyperoglyphe japonica (ratfish/butterfish) 0 0 0 1

-Pseudopentaceros richardsoni (armorhead) 0 1 1 3
+Life History Stage Eggs Larvae Juvenile Adult Aphareus rutilans (red snapper/silvermouth) 0 0 0 1 Aprion virescens (gray snapper/jobfish) 0 0 1 1-2 Epinephelus quernus (sea bass) 0 0 1 1 Etelis carbunculus (red snapper) 0 0 1 1 E. coruscans (red snapper) 0 0 1 1 Pristipomoides filamentosus (pink snapper) 0 0 1 1 P. sieboldii (pink snapper) 0 0 1 1 P. zonatus (snapper) 0 0 0 1 Beryx splendens (alfonsin) 0 1 2 2 Hyperoglyphe japonica (ratfish/butterfish) 0 0 0 1 Pseudopentaceros richardsoni (armorhead) 0 1 1 3

-2.8.4.3 Crustaceans
+2.7.4.3 Crustaceans

-No new data relevant to crustacean EFH were collected in 2021.
+No new data relevant to crustacean EFH were collected in 2022.
 EFH for crustaceans was originally designated in Amendment 10 to the Crustaceans FMP (64 FR 19067, April 19, 1999).
 EFH definitions were also approved for deepwater shrimp through an amendment to the Crustaceans FMP in 2008 (73 FR 70603, November 21, 2008).